 Restored to museum standard by Elizabeth Watt, Thistle Street, Aberdeen.

 It is now a treasured possession of ours and will be exhibited at some time for public view.
 We are told that it is made from argillite, a stone perhaps related to jet.
-It is hand turned, but we do not really know it’s exact purpose.
-Maybe someone out there will know and tell us?
+It is hand turned, but we do not really know it’s exact purpose but it looks like it might have contained seals – as in, wax seals for sealing letters and documents?

 This is a valuable addition to our growing collection of artifacts relating to John Rae, The Arctic and The Hall of Clestrain.